MattWillFlood/Bio/content/_index.md

 # About :boy:

-Since 2021 I have been a postdoctoral researcher in the [*Human Motion, Orthopaedics, Sports Medicine and Digital Methods*](https://www.lih.lu/page/departments/hosd-human-motion-orthopaedics-sports-medicine-and-digital-methods-1573)  (HOSD) unit at the [Luxembourg Institute of Health](https://www.lih.lu/) (LIH).
+Since 2021 I have been a postdoctoral researcher at the [Luxembourg Institute of Health](https://www.lih.lu/) (LIH).

-My current research focuses on digital methods for analyzing movement in health and disease, with a particular focus on high performance sport and orthopaedics.
-Previous research of mine focused on quantitative assessments of Parkinson's disease, stroke, and other neurodegenerative movement disorders.
+My research focuses on analyzing movement in health and disease, with a particular focus on quantitative assessments of Parkinson's disease, stroke, and other neurodegenerative movement disorders.

 I'm  from Ireland, but have been living and working in Germany and Luxembourg since 2019.